This post may contain affiliate links.

 For me, the dwarf red snake beans win hands-down over regular snake beans.
 The long, green snake beans became over-grown, their trellis fell down because the ground was waterlogged, and they only produced intermittently.

 Admittedly, one bean is enough for a serving of beans, but we didn’t have as many as we did dwarf red beans.

 The French beans and purple podded beans didn’t make it through the wet but produced prolifically in November.

-I have dwarf red beans in pots and in open garden beds, both have done well.
+I have dwarf red snake beans in pots and in open garden beds, both have done well.
 The trick is to harvest every day when they are absolutely perfect for eating.
 You can store them, cut end down, in a glass of water in the fridge until you’re ready to use them.

 If you do miss one it will quickly, within a day or so, become over-blown and not good to eat.
 Leave it to go to seed and push those seeds back into the ground.
 You will have a never-ending supply of beans.

 I don’t think we’ve ever had a month without beans doing it this way.
 If a plant dies, and it will just cut it off at ground level.
 Leave those roots in the soil to rot and enrich the soil with nitrogen.
 I throw some worm juice or manure at them now and again if they look like they need a boost.

 Cucumbers in the Wet Season